 ARTICLE 12.
 SOCIAL MEDIA:

 a.
-The Flint Hills Jeep Club website (https: //www.flinthillsjeepclub.com. and Flint Hills Jeep Club Community FaceBook Page (https://www.facebook.com/fhjck. are the primary on-line sources for information regarding the Flint Hills Jeep Club.
+The Flint Hills Jeep Club website (https: //www.flinthillsjeepclub.com) and the Flint Hills Jeep Club Community Facebook Page (https://www.facebook.com/fhjc2) are the primary public, on-line sources for information regarding the Flint Hills Jeep Club.
 These websites will be the only web addresses provided on official FHJC documents including brochures, membership recruitment materials, and in publicity.
 The FHJC Facebook page will serve as the primary source of media postings such as event photos and club videos.
 Only events and information posted on the FHJC website and FHJC Facebook site are considered official and representative of the FHJC.

 b.
 The FHJC website will provide a portal link to the Flint Hills Jeep Club Community Facebook Page and the Flint Hills Jeep Club Bulletin Board (http://expertoffroad.proboards.com) as long as each remains moderated and current.